Mechanical-Advantage/AdvantageScope/docs/docs/more-features/custom-assets/index.md

       "wall-blue" |      // FRC 2023-2026
       "center-rotated" | // FTC traditional
       "center-red"       // Systemcore
-  "rotations": { "axis": "x" | "y" | "z", "degrees": number }[] // Sequence of rotations along the x, y, and z axes "widthInches": number // Real width of the field (long side) "heightInches": number // Real height of the field (short side)
+  "useGrid": boolean // Whether to render grid lines if this field is an FTC one (default "true") "rotations": { "axis": "x" | "y" | "z", "degrees": number }[] // Sequence of rotations along the x, y, and z axes "widthInches": number // Real width of the field (long side) "heightInches": number // Real height of the field (short side)